Michigan No-Fault First-Party and Third-Party Claims Lawyers

 A car accident victim may raise a third-party claim without meeting the threshold requirement in situations where:

-- The victim claims economic losses that exceed the statutory maximums, such as wage losses that extend beyond the three-year period;
+- The victim claims economic losses that exceed the statutory maximums, such as income losses that extend beyond three years;

 - A maximum of $500 for vehicle damage if the damage was an uninsured loss under the mini-tort provision and the other driver is at fault;